 Timothy objected.
 "Master," he said, "I'm honored that you think I'm ready, but there's still so much I don't know.
 I'm not ready to be Master, yet."

 His Master snorted.
 "I never could make a proper shield," he said, and walked out.

 Read the rest.
 Free.

-That's a short excerpt from the 246-page Be the Master.
+That's a short excerpt from Be the Master: Special Edition.
 We'd be happy to send you a coupon code for a free ebook copy, along with workshop discounts and free annual workbooks.